maryana-reznychenko/my-portfolio/README.md

 ## This is my very first portfolio that I built as Frontend Developer student.

-Here gathers the group and individual projects that I built during my education at Hyper Island school e.y.2023/2024.
+ Here collected and showcased the group and individual projects I built during my education at Hyper Island School s.y.2023/2024.

 My Portfolio Site is here: [Maryanas Portfolio](#my-portfolio)